-- A health system with strong primary health care delivers better health outcomes, is cost-efficient and improves quality of care.
+- A health system with strong primary health care delivers better health outcomes, is cost-efficient, and improves the quality of care.

-- Health workers have a crucial role to play educating patients on how to take care of their health, coordinating care and advocating for their patients’ needs to health facility managers and policy-makers.
+- Health workers have a crucial role to play in educating patients on how to take care of their health, coordinating care, and advocating for their patients’ needs to health facility managers and policy-makers.

 - Primary health-care workers have a continuing and trusted relationship with their patients and know their health history; knowing the full picture helps improve their care and saves money.

-- To make health for all a reality, we need: individuals and communities who have access to high quality health services so that they take care of their own health and the health of their families; skilled health workers providing quality, people-centred care; and policy-makers committed to investing in primary health care.
+- To make health for all a reality, we need individuals and communities who have access to high-quality health services so that they take care of their own health and the health of their families; skilled health workers providing quality, people-centered care; and policy-makers committed to investing in primary health care.

 Key Messages –